Carl W. Stalling: Life and career

 Stalling soon followed Disney in moving to Hollywood, in order to work for his friend.
 Animation historian Allan Neuwirth credits Stalling for basically inventing the process of creating a film score for cartoons.
 According to Strauss, the "wildly talented" Stalling was suitable as a film score composer for animated films.
 Stalling even voiced Mickey Mouse in The Karnival Kid in 1929.

 Stalling encouraged Disney to create a new series of animated short films, in which the animation and its action would be created to match the music.
 This was still unusual at the time, since film music was played or composed to match the action of a film.
 Stalling's discussions with Disney on whether the animation or the musical score should come first led to Disney creating the Silly Symphonies series of animated short films.
 Stalling is credited with both the composition and the musical arrangement of The Skeleton Dance (1929), the first of the Silly Symphonies.
 These cartoons allowed Stalling to create a score that Disney handed to his animators.

 The Silly Symphonies was an innovative animated film series, in which pre-recorded film scores were making use of well-known classical works and the animation sequences were choreographed to match the music.
 Stalling helped Disney streamline and update the sound process used in creating early animated sound films, following the long and laborious synchronization process used in Steamboat Willie.
 The close synchronization of music and on-screen movement pioneered by the Disney short films became known as Mickey Mousing.

 While working at the Disney studio, Stalling further refined a forerunner to the click track, they called the "Tick-system".
-Initially, Wilfred Jackson utilised a Metronome to set a definitive tempo of the cartoon sections, that then got further developed by the years.
-(Also known as a "bar-sheet" or a "dope-sheet").
-The system helped synchronise music and sound-fx to the visuals.
+Initially, Wilfred Jackson utilized a Metronome to set a definitive tempo of the cartoon sections, that then got further developed over the years (being transcribed onto a "bar-sheet" or a "dope-sheet").
+The system helped synchronize music and sound effects to the visuals.
 An early example of a click track was used in the production of The Skeleton Dance (1929).
 The method used in this film involved a reel of unexposed film with holes punched out to make clicks and pops when run on the sound head.
 According to Strauss, this version of the click track is credited to sound effects artist Jimmy MacDonald.